samphillips/backup/README.md

 Options
 ```
+-f, --fast             | Don't perform hashsum checks on files of the same size (assume their contents are equal by the file size)
--m, --mirror  | Make the destination directory a mirror of the source directory
-                (Removes any files in dest that aren't also in source)
+-m, --mirror           | Make the destination directory a mirror of the source directory (Removes any files in dest that aren't also in source)
+-i, --include-symlinks | Also backup any symlinks
 -v, --verbose          | Enable debug logging (Warning, lots of logs)
 -h, --help             | Print usage
 ```

 ## Restoring a backed up directory